billswartz7/utd.tools/README.md

 In order to compile and build under WSL, assuming your are using the default Ubuntu distribution, you will need the following packages:

-gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev libbz2-dev libffi-dev
+gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev libbz2-dev libffi-dev pkg-config

 and if you want reasonable fonts these two packages: